Great food experiences start with cheese

 Cheese is probably one of the first prepared foods.
 Historians believe it was discovered when travelers stored fresh milk in sacks made from the stomachs of ruminants.
 With its earliest roots tracing back to 5,500 BCE cheese has been documented in many of the world’s most well-known cultures throughout history.
 It’s no surprise then that cheese has over time become an essential part of so many different cultures’ cuisines.

-Amazingly, most cheese is made from just four ingredients — milk, culture, rennet, and salt — but the process results in endless varieties based on location, age, milk origin, or even just altitude.
+Amazingly, most cheese is made from just three ingredients, but the process results in endless varieties based on location, age, milk origin, or even just altitude.

 The thing that unites cheese across cultures is that it’s always been cherished, valued, and sought after.